RashmiGit21/CarPricePredict/README.md

 # CarPricePrediction
-Based on the dependent features of a car we have to predict the independent feature present price of the car in the market
+Based on the dependent features of a car we have to predict the independent feature present price of the car